 Gateshead Hospital was annoyed to find that its incredible Covid19 testing capacity wasn’t able to process the thousands of swabs taken at the North East testing site up the road at Gateshead Ikea – because they are being taken 240 miles away – to the new Milton Keynes light house lab.

-Gateshead Hospital had a machine that had just started up, capable of do more than 3,000 #COVID19 tests a day.
+Gateshead Hospital had a machine that had just started up, capable of doing more than 3,000 #COVID19 tests a day.
 It was gearing up to do more than 6,000 tests a day – from the following week.

 NHSX have contracted Deloitte to handle logistics at new drive through key worker testing sites